 Secondary belt use states must rely exclusively on safety belt media and enforcement campaigns to continue to increase belt use.
 High-visibility police enforcement of the safety belt law is paired with these media messages to get the word out about zero-tolerance enforcement.
 The most common high-visibility safety belt law enforcement method consists of short-term, intense, highly publicized periods of increased safety belt law enforcement called Selective Traffic Enforcement Programs (sTEPs) (Solomon, Compton, & Preusser, 2004).
 The most successful sTEP program is the widely publicized Click It or Ticket (CIOT) campaign.
 In 1993, North Carolina became the first state to use the "Click it or Ticket" slogan.
 Following the program's success, the slogan was adopted by many other states interested in increasing their belt use rate.
-A recent evaluation of the CIOT campaign in Minnesota showed that belt use significantly increased after the campaign to the highest level ever observed in the state (Eby, Vivoda, & Cavangh, 2007).

-Although the Minnesota CIOT campaign activities took place in May 2007, it is important to continue to track statewide trends in safety belt use.
-The study reported here is the ninth full Minnesota statewide survey of safety belt use conducted since the state redesigned the survey in 2003.
-This survey wave will also provide additional information to track longitudinal changes in safety belt use in Minnesota by several demographic and vehicle characteristics.
+Although the Minnesota CIOT campaign activities took place in May 2009, it is important to continue to track statewide trends in safety belt use.
+The study reported here is the thirteenth full Minnesota statewide survey of safety belt use conducted since the state redesigned the survey in 2003.
+This survey wave will be the first to determine the effects of Minnesota's primary belt law on safety belt use in the state.
+This survey will also provide information to track longitudinal changes in safety belt use in Minnesota by several demographic and vehicle characteristics.
 In addition, the current survey wave will collect information about how many motorcyclists are wearing helmets on Minnesota roadways allowing us to continue tracking helmet use trends in order to understand the scope of this potential problem in the state.